chadacious/roku-sabr-demo/README.md

 - Builds with the BrighterScript CLI (`bsc`) using the configuration in `bsconfig.json`.
 - Main scene bootstraps a branded splash screen and loads a DASH manifest stored under `src/assets/mpds/`.
 - A local manifest proxy (`httpServerTask`) rehosts the manifest at `http://0.0.0.0:7010/manifest/<id>` for the player.
-- Dedicated SABR servers (`ytsabrServerTask`) run on ports 7011 (video) and 7012 (audio) to process adaptive segment requests, decode SABR/UMP payloads, and cache data under the Roku `tmp:/` filesystem.
+- Dedicated SABR servers (`ytsabrServerTask`) run on ports 7011 (video) and 7012 (audio) to process adaptive segment requests, decode SABR/UMP payloads, and stream the requested ranges directly from the SABR spool files in `tmp:/`.
 - End-to-end smoke test (`scripts/e2e-smoke.js`) can deploy to a developer-enabled Roku, follow the logs, and capture screenshots.

 ## Prerequisites